-Dr. Dobson: She is a wonderful woman, but she's gone through a real hard time.
-She has had a problem with her foot and had to have extensive surgery.
-She hasn't been able to walk for five weeks and she's almost ready to get the cast off.
-She's going to be okay and a lot of other people that we know are suffering from lifethreatening things.
+Dr. James Dobson: ... she is a wonderful woman, but she's gone through a real hard time.
+She had a problem with her foot and had to have extensive surgery and she's going to be okay, and a lot of other people that we know are suffering from life-threatening things.
 They're being blitzed by a whole lot more than we are, but this has been very inconvenient.

-I've had the privilege of bringing Shirley her toothbrush, of fixing breakfast and lunch and dinner for her, doing dishes, whatever she needed.
-Everything that she's needed, I've provided for her.
-The other day, she was lying in bed and she looked up at me and she said, "I am so sorry.
+I've had the privilege of bringing Shirley, her toothbrush, of fixing breakfast and lunch and dinner for her, doing dishes, whatever she needed, everything that she's needed I've provided for her.
+And the other day she was lying in bed and she looked up at me and she said, "I am so sorry.
 I'm so sorry for what you're having to do."
-I said, "Shirley, it's in the contract.
+And I said, "Shirley, it's in the contract.
 We made that deal a long, long time ago, and guess what?
-It's in your contract, too.
+It's in your contract too.
 We're going to serve each other that way."
 I mean, it pays dividends to care for one another.
-I'm not trying to be a saint in this regard 3 because it's been difficult and it's been hard, but what a privilege along with it to serve the woman that I love.
-Jeff Kemp: It's God's way.
-In Philippians it says, "Do nothing out of selfish ambition or vain conceit", Right?
-Pride- Dr. Dobson: Yeah.
+I'm not trying to be a saint in this regard because it's been difficult and it's been hard, but what a privilege along with it to serve the woman that I love.

-Jeff Kemp: "But in humility", there's that contrast again, "Humility of mind, consider others more important than yourself.
-Don't just look out for your own interests, look out for the interests of others."
-That's the investor verse in the Scripture.
-Dr. Dobson: Especially when they've been blitzed.

-Jeff Kemp: Anytime, and especially when they've been blitzed.
-In marriage, it isn't easy because sometimes we take for granted the person closest to us and we start focusing on the short term.
-We forget about the long term, and you were wisely saying it pays dividends.
+- Jeff Kemp: It's God's way.
+In Philippians it says, "Do nothing out of selfish ambition or vain conceit," right, pride, "but in humility," there's that contrast again, "humility of mind consider others more important than yourself and don't just look out for your own interests.
+Look out for the interests of others."
+That's the investor verse in the scripture. - Dr. James Dobson: Especially when they've been blitzed. - Jeff Kemp: Anytime and especially when they've been blitzed.
+In marriage, it isn't easy because sometimes we take for granted the person closest to us and we start focusing on the short term and we forget about the long term.
+And you were wisely saying it pays dividends.
 Sometimes those dividends don't come right away.
 They come over the course of years.
-You and I know that after 30 or 40 years of marriage, our intimacy, our love for one another, our joy in one another is greater than back when we thought the honeymoon period was great.
-We have something different and better now, right?

-Dr. Dobson: Yeah, right.
+You and I know that after 30 or 40 years of marriage, our intimacy, our love for one another, our joy in one another is greater than back when we thought the honeymoon period was great, but we have something different and better now, right? - Dr. James Dobson: Yeah, right.